RobinLWilson/Project_4/README.md

           - The 'Department_Role' column was copied three times and renamed "Sales", "Human_Resources", and "Research_&_Development" respectively.
 Then the columns were filtered on the data that began with the column's department name and all the other cells with filled with "None."
 Then the remaining appropriate values were mapped and the "None" values were filled with a "NaN_placeholder."
 Finally the NaN's were replaced with 0 and the entire column datatype was converted to an integer.
           <img width="598" alt="image" src="https://github.com/RobinLWilson/Project_4/assets/139357402/47cf6c5a-454d-4e3b-b515-82027377bf01">
           <img width="806" alt="image" src="https://github.com/RobinLWilson/Project_4/assets/139357402/73f461da-3bd6-4785-810a-0fbad91432b2">
-- Converting the Indepedent data: Used 'get_dummies'
+- Converting the Indepedent data: Before using 'get_dummies' to convert 'EducationField', we dropped the final unnecessary columns: 'Department_Role', 'EmpID', 'JobRole', 'Department', 'MonthlyIncome'.
+Then after verifying that 'EducationField' was the final object datatype, we applied 'get_dummies' to the dataframe.
+- Finally we verified that all the object datatypes had been changed and that there were no nulls remaining in the data.
 ### 2. Exploratory Data Analysis (EDA)
 Descriptive Statistics: Provide summary statistics to describe the overall attrition rate and relevant metrics.
 Data Visualization: